Logo

 • Securing a kill on a focused target will grant further coherency bonuses through Target Down (toughness and stamina regen) and Redirect Fire (base damage).
 So long as targets are being marked, even teammates can secure the kill for both bonuses to trigger, allowing for easy and consistent regen/dmg throughout a fight.

-• Maintain focus marks on targets of high priority; the moment a focus mark is applied to another enemy, the previous target will instantly lose all stacks and the debuff.
+• Maintain focus marks on targets of high priority - the moment a focus mark is applied to another enemy, the previous target will instantly lose all stacks and the debuff.
 As such, there is a delicate balance between keeping a mark applied to the tankiest enemies so as to gain full damage benefits, and shifting it to those new and immediate threats that could potentially ruin a run.
 There are no wrong choices really, but the faster you decide what's most important in those moment to moment changes, the better this keystone will serve you.

 -----